Bladder Clinics

 Bladder cancer symptoms

 - Blood in the urine is the most common symptom of bladder cancer.
-8 out of 10 people with bladder cancer have some blood in their urine (it is called haematuria)
+8 out of 10 people with bladder cancer have some blood in their urine (it is called haematuria) (Cancer Research UK)

 - Increased Frequency